 Not sure where to start?

-For a one-time fee of $49, a One Medical provider can diagnose and treat common health complaints, renew prescriptions, and answer your questions in real time.
+For a one-time fee of $49, a Pay-per-visit telemedicine provider can diagnose and treat common health complaints, renew prescriptions, and answer your questions in real time.
 Restrictions apply.

 Frequently asked questions